sekharp/kids-catalog/README.md

 ## Setup

-* Note: Make sure your postgres is up and running
+* Note: Make sure your postgres is up and running, and get application.yml google client ID and secret
 * `bundle`
 * `rake db:setup`
 * `rake import`